The Galleria

-The Galleria, stylized theGalleria and also known as the Houston Galleria, is an upscale mixed-use urban development and shopping mall located in the Uptown District of Houston, Texas, United States.
-The development consists of a retail complex, as well as the Galleria Office Towers complex, two Westin hotels, and a private health club.
+The Galleria (stylized theGalleria and also known as the Houston Galleria) is an upscale mixed-use urban development and shopping mall located in the Uptown District of Houston, Texas, United States.
+The development consists of a retail complex, the Galleria Office Towers complex, two Westin hotels, and a private health club.
 The office towers and hotels are separately owned and managed from the mall.
-The anchor tenants are Neiman Marcus, Nordstrom, Saks Fifth Avenue, and Macy's.
+It features Macy's, Nordstrom, Neiman Marcus, and Saks Fifth Avenue.

-With 3 e6sqft of space that includes 2,400,838 sqft of gross leasable area with 400 stores, the Galleria is the largest mall in Texas and the seventh largest shopping mall in the United States.
+With 3 e6sqft of space that includes 2,400,838 sqft of gross leasable area with 400 stores, the Galleria is the largest mall in Texas and tied as the second largest shopping mall in the United States.

 History

-The idea of an indoor shopping center with a hotel was envisioned in the 1940s by oilman Glenn H. McCarthy where a second phase was to include the Shamrock Hotel; this concept was scrapped right after the Hilton Hotel franchise took over the Shamrock in 1955.
+The idea of an indoor shopping center with a hotel was envisioned in the 1940s by oilman Glenn H. McCarthy, where a second phase was to include the Shamrock Hotel; this concept was scrapped right after the Hilton Hotel franchise took over the Shamrock in 1955.
 Glenn H. McCarthy's abandoned concept would influence Gerald Hines in the late 1960s.

-The Galleria was developed by Gerald D. Hines.
+Gerald D. Hines developed the Galleria.
 The Neiman Marcus anchor store opened first, on January 28, 1969.
 The mall itself opened on November 16, 1970.
 The new shopping center was modeled after the Galleria Vittorio Emanuele II in Milan, borrowing, as its most distinctive architectural feature, a glazed barrel vault spanning the central axis of the mall.
-When it opened the mall had 600,000 ft² (56,000 m²) of retail space.
-The original skylights — which graced among other things a large, floor-level, ice rink, open year-round - had three hanging chandeliers.
+The mall opened with 600,000 ft² (56,000 m²) of retail space.
+The original skylights, which graced a large, floor-level, ice rink open year-round, had three hanging chandeliers.
 A connected 400-room hotel was opened in September 1971, the Houston Oaks Hotel (now The Westin Oaks Houston).

-The first expansion, known as Galleria II, was begun in 1975 and opened on June 17, 1977.
+The first expansion, Galleria II, begun in 1975 and opened on June 17, 1977.
 It added 360,000 ft² (33,000 m²) of retail space on two levels, Lord & Taylor and Frost Bros. anchor stores, office space (known as the Galleria Financial Center since the early 1990s).
 A second hotel also opened as part of Galleria II on November 18, 1977, the 500-room Galleria Plaza Hotel (now The Westin Galleria Houston).
 Marshall Field's joined the mall in 1979, in a store designed by noted architect Philip Johnson.
 In 1986, a second major expansion, Galleria III, opened with a new wing to the west of Marshall Field's, anchored by Macy's.
 Access to Galleria III from the main mall was through the Marshall Field's store limiting the success of the new expansion.
-Subsequent solutions to solve the problem with signage and a bypass through the parking garage did not have much success in changing this issue.
+Subsequent solutions to the problem with signage and a bypass through the parking garage did not succeed in changing this issue.
 This brought the mall to almost 1.6 million ft².

-In February 1989 the Galleria was 93% occupied, making it the mall with the fifth highest percentage of occupied space in the Houston area.
+In February 1989, the Galleria was 93% occupied, making it the mall with the fifth highest percentage of occupied space in Houston.